Apno Ko Apne Dum Pe Jeena Sikhao

 Apno Ko Apne Dum Pe Jeena Sikhaoge

-In our lives, we all crave for that one person who understands us and yet do not judge us but help us to become the better person that we are.
-No matter how independent we can become, still in deep of our hearts, we look for a person [s] who not just support us but guide us and encourage us to grow, nurture and become more self reliant, positively.
-Hence that may be the reason why we look for so many solaces at different levels in our family, friends and some times, colleagues at work place.
+In our lives, we all crave for that one person who understands us and yet does not judge us but helps us to become the better person that we are.
+No matter how independent we can become, still in the deep of our hearts, we look for a person [s] who not just supports us but guides us and encourages us to grow, nurture, and become more self-reliant, and positive.
+Hence that may be the reason why we look for so many solaces at different levels in our family, friends, and sometimes, colleagues at the workplace.

-Needless to say, even the brightest of bright diamond needs a "Johari" or a jeweler to bring out it magnificence.
+Needless to say, even the brightest of bright diamonds needs a "Johari" or a jeweler to bring outitst magnificence.

-Recently when Indiblogger, in association with HDFC Life, asked us to talk about a family member who helped us grow, encouraged and made us a self reliant person, I couldn't help but think about few people including my parents, my mama [maternal uncle] first, in particularly, my father.
+Recently when Indiblogger, in association with HDFC Life, asked us to talk about a family member who helped us grow, encouraged and made us self-reliant person, I couldn't help but think about a few people including my parents, my mama [maternal uncle] first, in particularly, my father.

-This not hidden fact that I love my father very dearly.
-Since a tender age of 2.5years, I have been living with my maternal grandparents and family.
-My interactions with dad was highly limited.
-For me, papa was always a more likely to be inaccessible as unlike my mom, he could rarely come to meet me at my maternal grandparents family during summer holidays.
-Yes he was a government employed person and that explains the less no of holidays he used to have.
+This is not a hidden fact that I love my father very dearly.
+Since the tender age of 2.5 years, I have been living with my maternal grandparents and family.
+My interactions with Dadd were highly limited.
+For me, papa was always more likely to be inaccessible as unlike my mom, he could rarely come to meet me at my maternal grandparents' family during summer holidays.
+Ye,s he was a government-employed person and that explains the fewer no of holidays he used to have.
 I had a brief interaction with him when I joined my family during our South India Trip.

 Unfortunately, it was my accident that brought me closer to my papa.
-I saw how my dad for me, has taken long leave from his office esp when he was at peak of his career, so he could be with me when I was hospitalized for good ten months.
+I saw how my dad for me, had taken a long leave from his office esp when he was at the peak of his career, so he could be with me when I was hospitalized for a good ten months.

-My post accident recovery was a very painful process but my father insisted that I should not give up on self and continue to strive to reclaim my original life with little help from others.
-I remember how even on bad weather day or not so physically fit days, how my dad used to encourage me to pursue my school, attend my classes and so more.
-For him absenteeism was mere an excuse of not taking enough ownership, indiscipline was not a noble option and sincerity was the biggest virtue.
+My post-accident recovery was a very painful process but my father insisted that I should not give up on myself and continue to strive to reclaim my original life with little help from others.
+I remember how even on bad weather days or not so physically fit days, my dad used to encourage me to pursue my school, attend my classes and so more.
+For him absenteeism was merely an excuse for not taking enough ownership, indiscipline was not a noble option and sincerity was the biggest virtue.

-He always encouraged me to take part in extra curricular activities along with studies.
-However, when it came to studies and good grades, he never had burdened me with pressure being top in the class [May be he realized that I am not that brilliant of a student esp when grades are highly dependent on how do we score on that scary subject- math].
-He rather emphasized that I be regular to school, should not take free hands read any personal favors that my teacher may offer to me given my physical limitation and not merit.
+He always encouraged me to take part in extracurricular activities along with my studies.
+However, when it came to studies and good grades, he never burdened me with the pressure of being top in the class [Maybe he realized that I am not that brilliant of a student esp when grades are highly dependent on how he scores on that scary subject- math].
+He rather emphasized that I be regular to school, and should not take free hands read any personal favors that my teacher may offer to me given my physical limitation and not merit.

 He encouraged me to earn everything on merit and not just that, he also emphasized the importance of sincerity and "not giving up" in life.
 He continues to tell me- Give a try and do whatever best you can do, It is ok to fail rather than not trying at all".